Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Based on owner complaints, the 2001-2004, 2007, 2009-2012, and 2014-2020 models are more reliable.
 Avoid the 2005, 2006, 2008, and 2013 model years.

 Lastly, as we have seen, each generation of the Ford Escape has common issues to look out for.
-While no vehicle is perfect, being aware of these issues can help you make more informed decisions when buying or maintaining your Escape.
-Based on the information we covered, if you’re buying a 4th-generation Escape, be sure to check if the engine is affected by the engine or fuel system recall.
+While no vehicle is perfect, awareness of these issues can help you make more informed decisions when buying or maintaining your Escape.
+Based on the information we covered, if you’re purchasing a 4th-generation Escape, be sure to check if the engine is affected by the engine or fuel system recall.

-If you’re looking at an older model, watch out for signs of rust, especially on first-generation Escapes.
-With a little knowledge and preventive maintenance, your Escape can provide a reliable driving experience for many miles.
+If looking at an older model, watch out for signs of rust, especially on first-generation Escapes.
+With a bit of knowledge and preventive maintenance, your Escape can provide a reliable driving experience for many miles.